-Colorado law requires landlords to provide three days for a tenant to “cure” an alleged violation in an eviction notice; Benchmark did not provide an opportunity to cure in their eviction notice and, therefore – regardless of any other factors – the eviction notice was faulty and, therefore, defeated.
+Colorado law requires landlords to provide three days for a tenant to resolve, or cure, an alleged violation in an eviction notice.
+Benchmark did not provide an opportunity to cure in their eviction notice.
+Regardless of any other factors, the eviction notice was faulty and, therefore, defeated.

 Hire an Attorney to Review Your Lease Agreement

 Our Eviction and Landlord-Tenant Team is made up of experienced attorneys who can assist you with commercial and residential needs, including lease agreement drafting and review.
 Call 303-688-0944 to begin your free case assessment.